Lipton’s Journal/January 24, 1955/227

 From Project Mailer

 In The Journal of Marion Faye,[1] the climax of the novel (novel?) should be a prison-break which is frustrated, and becomes no more than a hold-out war with hostages in the attempt to get reforms.
 The two movements of society—revolution and reform could be explored.
-Marion of course if the ringleader of the gang.
+Marion of course is the ringleader of the gang.

 Note